rdp/ffmpeg-windows-build-helpers/README.md

 In a Linux box (VM or native):

-Make sure you have the following installed: git gcc autoconf libtool automake for ubuntu, that's
+Make sure you have the following installed: git gcc autoconf libtool automake patch svn for ubuntu, you could install it like:
-$ sudo apt-get install git gcc autoconf libtool automake
+$ sudo apt-get install git subversion gcc autoconf libtool automake patch

 now download the script (git clone the repo, run it, or do the following in a bash window) $